Published:

 How to Qualify for a Jumbo Loan in High-Cost States

-To improve your chances of getting approved for a jumbo loan in a high-cost state, you’ll need the following:
+To improve your chances of getting approved for a jumbo loan in a high-cost state, lenders typically review the following areas:

 1. Strong Credit Score